Mission & Major Achievements

-- Ordained over 125 rabbis serving throughout the US and all over the globe, as rabbis of small and large Orthodox synagogues; as rabbis on college campuses; as teachers and administrators in day schools; as chaplains in hospitals, jails, and the army; as religious entrepreneurs; leaders within Jewish institutions, Jewish camping and adult education, and leadership programs; and as founders of alternative dynamic engagement opportunities for Jews of all backgrounds.
+- Ordained over 130 rabbis serving throughout the US and all over the globe, as rabbis of small and large Orthodox synagogues; as rabbis on college campuses; as teachers and administrators in day schools; as chaplains in hospitals, jails, and the army; as religious and spiritual entrepreneurs; as leaders within Jewish institutions, Jewish camping, adult education, and leadership programs; and as founders of alternative dynamic engagement opportunities for Jews of all backgrounds.

 - Reinvigorated and brought vibrant thought and discussion to a Modern Orthodoxy that was growing increasingly complacent by confronting honestly and openly some of today’s most critical contemporary issues.